- Tuxera NTFS for Mac doesn’t mount the drive, even though I installed it correctly.

 Your NTFS (and FAT32) volumes should now be accessible from other computers.

-Mac OS X 10.7 note: Mac OS X Lion includes a new SMB/CIFS server called smbx.
+OS X 10.7 and 10.8: Mac OS X Lion includes a new SMB/CIFS server called smbx.
 Unfortunately this closed-source replacement for Samba doesn’t allow any other volumes than HFS+ volumes to be shared.
 It returns an error when you attempt to access any shares that are on NTFS, FAT32, exFAT volumes.
-Currently we don’t know any solution to this issue, so please contact Apple if you are affected by this bug.
+This issue has been fixed in OS X 10.9 onwards.

 Spotlight is the integrated search tool in Mac OS X systems.
 When a volume is indexed by Mac OS X, any search within it, is faster.
 However, Apple documentation doesn’t provide enough information about how Spotlight indexes drives formatted with file systems different from HFS+ (Mac OS X Extended).
 Mac OS X—depending on the exact version—will automatically turn on or turn off indexing in an NTFS drive.